St. George's Episcopal Church (Hempstead, New York): The Current St. George's

 The current building contains oak interior columns that were dragged across the Hempstead Plains by horse, then hewn and installed in the sanctuary.
 They span from ground to roof and show little sign of their great age.
-More than one of the beautiful stained glass windows was designed by Tiffany Studios, and the padded pew boxes hearken to days of old on Long Island when the well-to-do would arrive at church in park drag coaches to take their place in the front pew boxes.
+More than one of the stained glass windows was designed by Tiffany Studios, and the padded pew boxes hearken to days of old on Long Island when the well-to-do would arrive at church in park drag coaches to take their place in the front pew boxes.